opengisch/QField-docs/en/install/index.rst

 Android
 -------

-QField can be used with any version newer than android 5.
+QField can be used with any version newer than android 5, if you are looking to get a new device, we sugest going for at least android 7.

 |GooglePlayLink|_